Mylnikov1337Kirill/deadpoolwannabe/README.md

 # ComiX Zone

 So, 3 days marathon came to an end and ```project's``` iteration is completed *Ha-Ha*.
-There are still enough of edgy moments, lack of functional variety and test, low-budget design and so on, but i got ~~4-hour sleep~~ fun by 'playing' this (;
+There are still enough of edgy moments, lack of functional variety and tests, low-budget design and so on, but i got ~~4-hour sleep~~ fun by 'playing' this (;

 ## Small Summary

 - app calls [Marvel API](https://developer.marvel.com/);
-- app shows list of comics with possibility of filtering;
+- app shows comics list with possibility of filtering;
 - app provides access to comics & character details;
 - app allows user to mark any comics & character as favorite with further possibility of browsing fav-lists;
 - app caches some of API responses;